benwestondigital/climate-app/README.md

   `npm install`

-  - Checkout the seed branch (main branch is used for hosting so does not have the seeding function included)
+  - Checkout the seed branch (main branch is used for hosting so does not have the functionality to seed your own database included)

   `git checkout seed`